 Courses in the Duke Summer Doctoral Academy will cover topics that are not typically included in a doctoral curriculum and will be led by Duke professors as well as working professionals.
 There are 22 courses offered this year on a broad range of subjects, including How To Build An App, How To Conduct Oral History Interviews, How To Work More Effectively In Teams, and How To Communicate Science More Effectively.

 The Summer Academy welcomes all Duke doctoral students, in all of Duke’s schools, at any stage of their doctoral studies.
 There are no prerequisites for any of the courses and all are offered at no charge.
 All we ask is that you come to each class having prepared in advance and being ready to engage.

-This course seeks to help scientists improve their ability to be effective communicators about science to a non-scientific audience.
-We will consider communications in written, oral, visual and social media channels.
-Topics covered include development of speaking, writing, and storytelling practices for diverse audiences; answering difficult, controversial, and critical questions; and tweeting, blogging, and presenting research to funders and policymakers.
+In this mini-course, we will present both the theory and practice of effective science communication in written, oral, visual and social media channels.
+Topics include the empirical benefits of communicating science; development of speaking, writing, and storytelling practices for diverse audiences; answering difficult, controversial, and critical questions; and tweeting, blogging, and presenting research to engage non-scientists, including potential funders and policymakers.

 The course is led by Karl Bates and Jory Weintraub.
 Karl is a science journalist and Director of Research Communications at Duke’s University Communications Office.
 He also runs the Duke Research Blog.
 Jory is Science Communication Director for the Duke Initiative for Science & Society.
 Jory is also a biologist (Ph.D. in Immunology from UNC-Chapel Hill) who has focused his career on science communication, education, and outreach.

 May 24 – 28, 9:30am – 12:15pm EST